devopsgroup-io/catapult/README.md

 Welcome to devopsgroup.io Release Management; the pre-configured, full-stack, development, test, quality control, and production environments.

+## Supported Software ##

+devopsgroup.io Release Management currently supports the following software:

+* CodeIgniter 2.x
+* Drupal 6.x, Drupal 7.x
+    * as required by Drush 7.0.0-rc1
+* WordPress 3.5.2+, WordPress 4.x
+    * as required by WP-CLI

+# Setup #

+devopsgroup.io Release Management requires a Services Setup and Developer Setup as described in the following two sections.

 ## Services Setup ##

 devopsgroup.io Release Management uses several third-party services to pull everything off - below is a list of the required services and setup steps.
 All of the configuration is placed in configuration.yml, which is initialized from configuration.yml.example